rarepotato8de/3x3macropad/BUILD_GUIDE.md

 This guide provides a step-by-step explanation on how to solder/build the macropad.
+Thanks to @mondrian for taking all of these pictures!
+He helped me so much with making this guide possible.

 ## Step 1: Soldering the HS Sockets and LED's
 Get the PCB ready